Denmark cracks down on 'non-Western' neighbourhoods

 Until now, the term was used legally to designate any neighbourhood of more than 1,000 people where more than half were of "non-Western" origin, and which met at least two of four criteria.

-The four criteria are: more than 40 per cent of residents are unemployed; more than 60 per cent of 39-50 year-olds do not have an upper secondary education; crime rates three times higher than the national average; residents have a gross income 55 per cent lower than the regional average.
+• Residents have a gross income 55 per cent lower than the regional average.

 Fifteen Danish neighbourhoods currently fall into this category, and 25 others are considered "at risk".
-The list is updated each December.
+The list is updated every December.

 In these neighbourhoods, misdemeanours carry double the legal penalties in place elsewhere, and daycare is mandatory for all children over the age of one or family allowances are withdrawn.